Category:

 LucasFilm Acquisition

 In 2012, Iger made another stunning acquisition when he purchased LucasFilm from George Lucas for $4 billion.
 This move gave the Walt Disney Company the rights to the Indiana Jones and Star Wars franchises.
 Although these acquisitions were obviously costly to Disney, it easily experienced a return on its investment within a few short years.
-In 2014, Disney had already recouped $4 billion on its acquisition of Marvel.
-When The Force Awakens released in 2015, it grossed $2 billion at the box office – recouping half of Disney's investment with a single movie.
+In 2014, Disney had already recouped $4 billion from its acquisition of Marvel.
+When The Force Awakens was released in 2015, it grossed $2 billion at the box office – recouping half of Disney's investment with a single movie.

 21st Century Fox

 In 2018, Disney made another bold move under Iger's guidance when it completed the acquisition of 21st Century Fox.
 Although his contract was originally slated to run until 2018, Disney repeatedly extended Iger's reign as CEO.
-Twice during 2017 Disney extended his contract, eventually reaching an end date of 2021.
+Twice during 2017, Disney extended his contract, eventually reaching an end date of 2021.
 However, Iger stepped down voluntarily in 2020 – one year short of his contract's end.
 He had stepped down as a member of the board of directors for Apple one year earlier as well, citing potential conflicts of interest as Apple eyed the entertainment world with Apple TV.

 Retirement